diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 such requests seriously, `throwing an exception when they receive an interrupt request or encounter an already set interrupt status upon entry`.

 The static interrupted method should be used with caution, because it clears the current thread's interrupted status.
-If you call interrupted and it returns TRue, unless you are planning to swallow the interruption, you should do something with it either throw InterruptedException or restore the interrupted status by calling interrupt again, as in Listing 5.10 on page 94. `Thread.currentThread().interrupt()`;
+If you call interrupted and it returns True, unless you are planning to swallow the interruption, you should do something with it either throw InterruptedException or restore the interrupted status by calling interrupt again, as in Listing 5.10 on page 94. `Thread.currentThread().interrupt()`;

 `Interruption is usually the most sensible way to implement cancellation`.